 Are Residential Solar Panels Worth It?

 - Will you be buying them?
-If so, again I ask; how long do you plan on living in your home.
+If so, again, I ask; how long do you plan on living in your house?
 If you plan on selling your home in a few years, it may not pay to get them.
-A buyer may not see the value if they only plan to live in the home a few years as well.
+A buyer may not see the value if they only plan to live in the home for a few years.

 - Will you lease the Solar Panels?
 If so, you should take your time and read the fine print.
-One thing to consider is if you decide to sell the home in a few years.
+One thing to consider is you will decide to sell the home in a few years.
 Typically, would-be buyers are not always too excited to pay extra for these solar panels.
-Many potential buyers are not willing to take over your lease and be on the hook for another 16-18 years.
-They not only have to qualify for a mortgage to buy your home, they will now have to qualify to lease these panels which can affect how much how they can now afford.
+Many potential buyers are unwilling to take over your lease and be on the hook for another 16-18 years.
+They not only have to qualify for a mortgage to buy your home, but they will also now have to qualify to lease these panels, which can affect how much how they can now afford.
 They were not budgeting for this extra cost.
 Because of this, you may lose a great, qualified buyer unless you offer to pay for the rest of the lease.
-This can be $15,000 to $20,000, depending the amount of the panels and years left on the lease.
+This can be $15,000 to $20,000, depending on the number of panels and years left on the lease.

 Is this starting to make sense?
 This is currently going on in San Diego and other parts of the country, where home sales are affected.
 You may also think an appraiser will add value to a home because of the home’s solar power system.
 This may be true.
 We see appraisers in San Diego adding 10-15% value to homes when the Panels are owned.
 This is not the case when they are leased, as stated by Fannie Mae.

 With all of this being said, if you do decide to lease Solar Panels, do your homework.
 Ask them to go over the part of the contract that talks about transferring the lease if you were to sell your home.
 Make sure that you know what your obligations are before signing on the dotted line.